lazy-am/zvart/README.md

 ## Idea

-Create an easy-to-use tool that allows you use the tor network (and hopefully i2p) for private chatting
+Create an easy-to-use tool to use the tor network (and hopefully i2p) for private, decentralized chatting

 ## Why is this needed?